top of page

 Why 'The War of Ideas' is important.

-Still World is divided, and Specially in the Modern world because of the advent of free speech and free expression which have so many positive transformations by the way throughout the Human Progress.
+The World is divided, and Specially in the Modern world because of the advent of free speech and free expression which have so many positive transformations by the way throughout the Human Progress.

 War of Ideas is Possible in the Modern World